Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 }
 ```

-Our new arm looks a bit like the first, but now there's a comma after `$name:literal` and then a repeat pattern.
+Our new rule looks a bit like the previous one, but now there's a comma after `$name:literal` and then a repeat pattern.

-The repeat pattern contains a metavariable, `$other:literal`, which will be used to store all metavariables passed to
+The repeat pattern contains a metavariable, `$rest:literal`, which will be used to store all metavariables passed to
 the macro after the first.
 It uses a `+` to show that there must be at least one additional metavariable, but there may
 be many.
 There's one more quirk here though, the `,` that would separate the metavariables is outside the repeat
 brackets but before the `+`.
 With repeats you _can_ specify seperators this way, but it only works for `+`.
 We'll come
 back to this.

 In the body of the macro, we initialise our output in much the same way as we do in the version with no inputs, by
 calling the hello macro with the first metavariable.
-We then have another repeat pattern that contains the `$other`
+We then have another repeat pattern that contains the `$rest`
 metavariable.
 Because we have a repeated metavariable inside a repeated block, this block will be repeated for every
-`literal` that `$other` matched to.
+`literal` that `$rest` matched to.

 If we were to unwrap the code generated for the final test, it would look something like this: